JUXTAPID- lomitapide mesylate capsule

 • are pregnant, think you may be pregnant, or are planning to become pregnant.
 See "What is the most important information I should know about JUXTAPID?"

-• take medicines that affect how the body breaks down JUXTAPID (that is, strong or moderate CYP3A4 inhibitors).
-Check with your doctor and/or pharmacist to see if you are taking any of these medications.
-These may include certain medications intended to treat bacterial, fungal or viral infections, and medications to treat depression, high blood pressure, or angina.
+• take medicines that are strong or moderate CYP3A4 inhibitors, which affect how the body breaks down JUXTAPID.
+Check with your healthcare provider or pharmacist to see if you are taking any of these medicines.
+These may include certain medicines intended to treat bacterial, fungal, or viral infections, and medicines to treat depression, high blood pressure, or chest pain (angina).

 • drink grapefruit juice